Medically reviewed by Aimee Paik, MD

 For whatever questions you might have about your journey with azelaic acid, the differences between azelaic acid vs. retinoids, or what products might pair well with it, talk to the skincare experts at Apostrophe.

-Whether you’re curious about trying azelaic acid for the first time or are interested in looking for an alternative approach to dealing with your acne, rosacea, or hyperpigmentation, consult with the dermatologists at Apostrophe.
+Whether you’re curious about trying azelaic acid for the first time or are interested in looking for an alternative approach to dealing with your acne, rosacea, or hyperpigmentation, consult with the dermatologists on Apostrophe's platform.
 At Apostrophe, we’re not only helping you find effective treatments that complement your skin, but we’re also making it as convenient as possible.

 Here’s how you can get in touch with an Apostrophe expert regarding your skin care journey: